lsimediasarl/OpenTileServerDebian/README.md

     -Postgres
     -Apache2
     -Leaflet demo page

+### mod_tile
+The mod_tile is not yet in stretch repository, but the Debian build is already prepared in the git source tree of the mod_tile code, so it will be compiled and installed as a standard debian package.

+This backend is faster than Tilestache, but more complex to install and maintain but has the advantage to have many useful features like re-rendering dirty tiles

+    -mod_tile
+    -renderd
+    -Default mapnik style
+    -Postgres
+    -Apache2

 ## Debian version
 Only tested under Debian 9 (stretch), some packages could be missing under other